(excluding travel cost)

 Target Audience: specialists and managers from all over the world – who are pursuing a management career in hospitals, healthcare companies and institutions worldwide and wish to acquire additional management qualifications to enhance their professional skills.

 |Early-bird tuition discount 1 (complete applications received by 31 January)*||EUR 5,000|

 |Early-bird tuition discount 2 (complete applications received by 30 April)*||EUR 2,500|

 Once you are admitted, we ask you to make a tuition fee deposit to secure your place in the programme.
 The remaining fees are usually due in regular instalments at the beginning of each semester.
 Should you decide to opt for a full upfront payment, you will receive a 5% reduction in tuition fees (excluding discounts).

-Please contact us if you would like to receive an overview of the 2022 intake schedule and lecture times.
+Please contact us if you would like to receive the agenda for the intake 2023.

 Introduction to Business, Economics & different Healthcare Systems

 Location: Frankfurt – Frankfurt School of Finance and Management

 This module gives an overview of the main and basic types of healthcare systems and the underlying dimensions.
 A comprehensive introduction to the German Healthcare System serves as the basis and role model for comparing different systems and to foster discussions.